staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 ### What's a end-to-end test?

-In the context of this article a PHPStan end-to-end test runs the compiled phar-file on the command line and asserts expectations based on the cli exit-code or the generated command output.
+In the context of this article a PHPStan end-to-end test runs a previously compiled phar-file on the command line and asserts expectations based on the cli exit-code or the generated command output.

 Example: